If you have not already done so, please read my introduction page (HERE)..

 There is also a significantly decreased likelihood of hypoglycemia with use of this drug class, as, once again, its action is glucose-dependent.
 Meaning, it will not increase insulin when not needed.
 Therefore, hypoglycemia is rare.

-Although it would seem that a drug in this class could be used for Type 1’s, it is not approved for such use.
-This drug class is targeted toward treatment of Type 2’s only.
+Although it would seem that a drug in this class could be used for People with Type 1, it is not approved for such use.
+This drug class is targeted toward treatment of Type 2 diabetes only.

 This drug has an average A1c lowering capability of 0.5 – 1.6% (1).